 Analysts

 This is supportive role which should find an answer for the topics which are not precise describe in the documentation.
-They also prepare documentation which describes solution.
+They also prepare documentation which describes solution.??

 The process

 Delivery of the functionality can take couple days or even couple months.
 Development team during this time make repeatable interactions.
 Backend expose services which frontend uses and testers validate.